build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 ![Visual Studio Solution Explorer displaying the content of a hosted Blazor WebAssembly solution](./images/blazorwasm-hosted-solution.jpg)

-## How to deploy your Blazor WebAssembly application
+## How to Deploy Your Blazor WebAssembly Application

-### Standalone Blazor WebAssembly application
+### Standalone Blazor WebAssembly Application

 As mentioned sooner in this post, the best and cheapest way to host and serve a standalone Blazor WebAssembly application is to use an object storage service coupled to a CDN service.